anton-k/processing-for-haskell/README.md

 ### Recap

 The code is almost the same as Processing code but there are differences.
-Let's briefly recall all the differences:
+Let's briefly recall all of them:

 * In Processing we can use global variables to update the state.
 	In Haskell we explicitly pass the state and update it.